ThePhD/future_cxx/technical specification/C - defer/isoiec.typ

 set par(justify: true)
 {
 	// block this out so the heading/parapgrah settings
-	// don't extend beyond the contents
-	set heading(outlined: true, bookmarked: true, numbering: "1.1.1.1") show par: it => {
+	// don't extend beyond the provided content of the template set heading(outlined: true, bookmarked: true, numbering: "1.1.1.1") show par: it => {
 		if not iso {